Manel-Tfh/Multi-Label-DL-Pneumonia-Effusion/README.md

 ## License

-Copyright © 2026 **Manel Teffahi & Sara Meftah & Raida Gaçemi ** — All rights reserved.
+Copyright © 2026 **Manel Teffahi & Sara Meftah & Raida Gacemi ** — All rights reserved.

 This project is licensed under the **MIT License**.
 Anyone who uses or builds on this project **must keep our names** (Manel Teffahi & Sara Meftah & Raida Gaçemi ) in all copies and derivatives.
 Removing the copyright notice is a violation of the license.